Master of Arts in History (Public History Area of Emphasis)

 for the federal government or as research consultants (e.g. for

 corporate histories and commemorative events).
 For more information on the

 definition of public history, please visit the National

 The public history program trains historians who work in the public sector by grounding them in traditional research methodology learned in seminars and through public history courses designed to give students practical experience conducting client-based research.
 The work of public historians often requires a distinct set of research skills that moves beyond traditional archival research and historiographical argumentation.
 All students in public history learn to incorporate visual and material culture into historical narratives, use place as the center of historical analysis, and develop written and digital narratives that convey historical complexity that can engage public audiences.

 Internships provide the day-to-day experience of working at a historical institution.
 The Department of History offers guidance for undergraduate and graduate students seeking internships and has a unique partnership with several National Park Service sites.
-The public history Facebook page is an excellent resource for learning more about what our current students are doing.
+The Public History at WVU Facebook page is an excellent resource for learning more about what our current students are doing.

 Professional development is essential to training historians who wish to work in the public sector, and the program has provided financial assistance for student to travel to state, regional and national conferences.
 Faculty encourage students to present papers and participate in poster sessions to build resumes, network and disseminate their research.
 The department is an institutional member of both the National Council on Public History and the American Association for State and Local History.